morningsun77/ltr_checker/README.md

 ## Performance Considerations

 - **Memory Usage**: Proportional to genome size and number of threads
-- **Runtime**: Depends on genome size, number of candidates, and selected software
+- **Runtime**: Depends on genome size, number of candidates, and selected method
 - **GPU Support**: Optional CUDA support for CNN inference
 - **Disk Space**: Requires temporary space for intermediate files